googleworkspace/google-chat-samples/python/dynamic-commands/README.md

    - If you'd rather perform these steps manually, [information](#manual-installation-and-gcp-setup) is at the bottom of this README
 2. Copy the contents of the `command_files` to the newly created bucket in
-1. Install the Chat App using the provided installer ([`install.sh`](#installsh)).
-   - If you'd rather perform these steps manually, [information](#1-manual-installation-and-gcp-setup) is at the bottom of this README
-2. Copy the contents of the `command_files` to the newly created bucket in Google Cloud Storage.
-3. Setup your Chat App (you will need information from step 3 to complete
 3. Setup your Chat App (you will need information from step 3 to complete this.).